1JanPeters/easy-sounds/README.md

 # Easy-Sounds Bot

-Easy-Sounds Bot is a powerful Discord bot that allows users to set join sounds, delete sounds, rename sounds, and download and trim sounds from YouTube for a custom soundboard experience.
+Easy-Sounds Bot is a powerful Discord bot that allows users to set join sounds, delete sounds, rename sounds, and download and trim sounds from YouTube all from a text channel for a custom soundboard experience.

 ## Features